amalpoulose/Home-Automation-using-RaspberryPi-IOT/README.md

 # Introduction

 Home automation or domotics is building automation for a home, called a smart home or smart house.ome automation gives you access to control devices in your home from a mobile device anywhere in the world.
-The term may be used for isolated programmable devices, like thermostats and sprinkler systems, but home automation more accurately describes homes in which nearly everything -- lights, appliances, electrical outlets, heating and cooling systems -- are hooked up to a remotely controllable network.Home automation is a step toward what is referred to as the "Internet of Things," in which everything has an assigned IP address, and can be monitored and accessed remotely.
+The term may be used for isolated programmable devices, like thermostats and sprinkler systems, but home automation more accurately describes homes in which nearly everything -- lights, appliances, electrical outlets, heating and cooling systems -- are hooked up to a remotely controllable network.
+Home automation is a step toward what is referred to as the "Internet of Things," in which everything has an assigned IP address, and can be monitored and accessed remotely.

 Automation refers to the ability to program and schedule events for the devices on the network.
 The programming may include time-related commands, such as having your lights turn on or off at specific times each day.
 It can also include non-scheduled events, such as turning on all the lights in your home when your security system alarm is triggered.